survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 T> The *Consuming Packages* explains the idea of SemVer in greater detail.

-### Publishing a Prerelease Version
+### Publishing a Pre-Release Version

 Sometimes, you might want to publish something preliminary for other people to test.
-There are certain conventions for this.
-You rarely see *alpha* releases at npm. *beta* and *rc* (release candidate) are common, though.
+This is possible by tagging your release as a pre-release version.
 For example, a package might have versions like this:

 * v0.5.0-alpha1
 * v0.5.0-beta1